philbuchanan/MilkCMS/readme.md

 - article.php: a single article page template
 - error.php: for handling 404 and other errors

-There is a fourth template page that is only required if you want to use the most recent article on the frontpage (instead of the archive listing).
-The template is `frontpage.php`.
-To use this feature, set `frontasarticle` to true in the site/config/config.php file.

 ### Checking Current Page Template

 You may find it useful to know what page template is being called by the system.
 You can check this using: